-Destinations of students after key stage 5 (usually aged 18 years)
+Destinations of students after 16 to 18 study

 1. Main facts and figures

-- Chinese and Indian students were the most likely out of all ethnic groups to stay in education, apprenticeships or employment (at 91%), while students from White Irish, Black African, Bangladeshi and other Asian backgrounds were all 1 percentage point higher than the national average
+- students from the Chinese and Indian ethnic groups were the most likely out of all ethnic groups to go into education, apprenticeships or employment

 The ethnic categories used in this data